 Listening to Christmas songs before Thanksgiving is a contentious topic.
 But once Thanksgiving hits, feel free to play all your favorite holiday tunes.

 The world can be a tumultuous place.
 But if you’re reading this, you’re likely in a place of relative safety and peace.
 Be grateful, and do your part to help make the world a better place in the coming year.

 Pumpkin pie is really only the beginning when it comes to delicious Thanksgiving pies.
 Apple rhubarb, Dutch apple, French silk, coconut cream, and caramel pies are all excellent variations on the seasonal dessert.

 Catherine Falls Commercial/Getty Images

 Remembering what our ancestors had to endure just to stay alive is apt to make anyone grateful for modern conveniences.
-Just try to imagine what life would be like without tap water, indoor toilets, and the Internet.
+Just try to imagine what life would be like without tap water, indoor toilets, electric lights and the internet.

 28. Your health

 If ever there was a time to be grateful for your health, it is now.
-If you’ve been lucky enough to avoid contracting COVID-19, you’ve been lucky enough.
+And if you’ve been able to avoid contracting COVID-19, you’ve been lucky.

 29. Advice columns